sanskritisp/DoYouKnowMeQuiz/readme.md

 Hey everyone!!

-This is a quiz about me!
-Try once and check how much do u know me .
+This is a CLI app.
+A quiz based on my likes and dislikes.

+Do answer the questions and check how much do you know about me.
+Built using repl.

+Do checkout and enjoy.